Rallen13/travel-tracker/README.md

   - correctly utilzing FETCH and network requests to retrieve and `POST` data
   - TDD with Mocha/Chai
   - Error handling and accessibility features
+  - Login capability for a user with a username and password

 ## Illustrations